sayemomer/BixiMatch/README.md

 ### Type Conversion

- 1. Convert the start_date and end_date to datetime format
+ - Convert the start_date and end_date to datetime format

 ### Filter

-  1. Filter the data weather data for the only city of Montreal
+  - Filter the data weather data for the only city of Montreal

 ### Merge

-  1. Merge the bike data with the weather data based on the start_date
+  - Merge the bike data with the weather data based on the start_date

 ### Imputing missing values

-  1. Impute the missing values in the weather data using the mean , meadian or mode of the column
+  - Impute the missing values in the weather data using the mean , meadian or mode of the column

 ### Droping rows

-  1. Drop the rows with missing values in the bike data
+  - Drop the rows with missing values in the bike data

-## Data distribution

 ## Sample data